Begin typing your search above and press return to search. Press Esc to cancel.

 • Regulatory Adaptation: Existing privacy laws are being updated to address AI-specific challenges:

-• GDPR Enhancement: The European privacy framework is evolving specifically to address AI capabilities and risks.
-These adaptations include new provisions for automated decision-making and profiling that go beyond traditional data protection concerns19.
+• GDPR Enhancement: The European privacy framework is evolving specifically to address AI capabilities and risks, including new provisions for automated decision-making and profiling beyond traditional data protection concerns 18

-• International Alignment: Different jurisdictional approaches to AI privacy are creating challenges for global operations.
-Companies must navigate complex compliance requirements across multiple regulatory regimes, leading to the development of new global privacy standards20.
+• International Alignment: Different jurisdictional approaches to AI privacy create challenges for global operations, leading companies to navigate complex compliance requirements across multiple regulatory regimes 19

 Individual Rights